CHINESE HEALTH EXERCISE ON N. Hollywood Beach, FL.33019

 Most classes are taught on the Beach by Raven.
 When it is raining there is space indoors.
 On windy days, we go to the back yard.
 See TAB for map and directions and also go to

-No one learns in one lesson, ten or 100 lessons.
+No one learns it all in one lesson, ten or 100 lessons.
 How about a few years passing while you become happy to align your body, slowly train to feel life force energies moving through you.
 And bit by bit...
-You will have more fun!
+HAVE FUN!!!
+This internal approach can lead to more!

 In class we cultivate our virtues which reside (in Chinese Medicine Understandings),